barneymc/blockchain-node/README.md

 ## Module A

-This contains the node-red flows that publish the device and Siemens PLC Below is the circuit design for connecting the DS18B20 to the Raspberry Pi
+This contains the node-red flows that publish the device and Siemens PLC data to AWS.
+Below is the circuit design for connecting the DS18B20 to the Raspberry Pi

 ![This is the RaspberryPi Circiut](https://github.com/barneymc/blockchain-node/blob/main/Node_Red_artifacts/RaspberryPi_Circuit.jpg)